-Gain a clear understanding of the Dominican Republic trademark search and registration process, to protect your inventions and characteristic signs.
-Though exciting, expanding into a new market is also challenging for companies, and it’s important to make every effort to protect the returns on their investments by law.
-To remain profitable, and build credible brand awareness, you’ll want to gain exclusive rights over your company’s unique products and design elements.
+Gaining a clear understanding of the trademark search and registration process in the Dominican Republic, will help your business protect its inventions and characteristic signs.
+Expanding into a new market is exciting, but it is also fraught with challenges.
+Therefore, it is important that when doing so, companies make every effort to protect the returns on their investments.
+To remain profitable, and build credible brand awareness, you will want to gain exclusive rights over your company’s unique products and design elements.

 Table of Contents

-There are several steps to register your trademark in the Dominican Republic.
+There are several steps your company must take to successfully register a trademark in the Dominican Republic.
 Once completed, your trademark is valid for a period of 10 years.

 The Dominican Republic’s trademark office is called the National Office for Industrial Property.
-This is known locally as the Oficina Nacional de la Propiedad Industrial (ONAPI).
-This agency is a branch of the Ministry of Industry and Trade.
+It is known locally as the Oficina Nacional de la Propiedad Industrial (ONAPI).
+The ONAPI is a branch of the Ministry of Industry and Trade.

 The ONAPI governs the trademark registration process in the Dominican Republic for:

 - Conduct a trademark search in the Dominican Republic (this applies to both signs and inventions)

 - Apply to register your trademark in the Dominican Republic, using a secure online platform

 To register a trademark in the Dominican Republic, the first step is to familiarize yourself with local trademark laws, and the types of items you can register a trademark for.
 You will also need to find a legal representative who can act on your company’s behalf for the remainder of the registration process.